Lourdes Flores: 2006 presidential campaign

 Lourdes Flores ran again as the National Unity nominee for President in the 2006 race, which took place on April 9, 2006.
-At the end of 2005, Congressman José Barba withdrew his Cambio Radical party, having discovered a fraud of false signatures by a provincial committee.
+At the end of 2005, Congressman José Barba withdrew his Radical Change party, having discovered a fraud of false signatures by a provincial committee.
 Immediately, Barba made it official that his party would be removed from the National Elections Board and would withdraw from the National Unity alliance.

 In 2005, when she made his candidacy official, she already obtained the first place in the polls.
 In August 2005, Ollanta Humala began an unexpected rise in the polls.
 The polls throughout the campaign projected her as the most possible successor to Alejandro Toledo.

 As of February 2006, Flores Nano began an advertising campaign with the slogan "Peru in firm hands".
 The voice-over of their advertisements was that of Güido Lombardi, a well-known journalist and TV political host.
 Her coalition, National Unity, was the only one who did not advertise with his candidates for Congress, since they only presented the presidential candidate.

-She was disqualified by her opponents, referring to Flores as the "candidate of the rich and the wealthy", a phrase coined by Alan García and his supporters against her, while members of the National Unity denounced a dirty war orchestrated by the Aprista Party and by Unión por el Perú to damage directly to Lourdes Flores.
+She was disqualified by her opponents, referring to Flores as the "candidate of the rich and the wealthy", a phrase coined by Alan García and his supporters against her, while members of the National Unity denounced a dirty war orchestrated by the Aprista Party and by Unión for Peru to damage directly to Lourdes Flores.
 The surveys of April 2006 showed an increase in Ollanta Humala, a decrease in Flores Nano and a slight increase in Alan García, which could be said to be a "technical draw".

 At 100% of the computed votes, it was announced that Ollanta Humala and Alan García would contest the presidency in a run-off, obtaining 30.6% and 24.3% respectively.
 Lourdes Flores took the third place with 23.8% of the votes, around 65,000 fewer votes than García.
 As in 2001, former President Garcia edged her out by a slim margin (0.5%) for the second run-off spot.
 Garcia was then elected as President.

 Recognizing the results that left her out of the race, Lourdes Flores affirmed that she believed she had lost "at the table", suggesting possible fraud in counting the votes at the polling tables.

 2010 Lima municipal election campaign

-In 2010, Flores narrowly lost the election for Mayor of Lima to Susana Villarán of the Social Force Decentralization Party (Partido Descentralista Fuerza Social).
+In 2010, Flores narrowly lost the election for Mayor of Lima to Susana Villarán of the Decentralist Social Force Party (Partido Descentralista Fuerza Social).